Many birds stand on one leg when resting on the ground (Clark 1973, Stiefel 1979;

 The legs of birds are different from bipedal humans in that they walk on their toes and there is an ankle joint which looks like the human knee but with a reversed angle.
 There is an upper leg with a femur and a lower leg with a tibia and a fibula.
 Upper leg and lower leg are connected by a knee joint (Fig. 2).
 The distal end of the tibia includes parts of tarsal bones.
 Therefore the lower leg is called tibiotarsus.
 The remaining tarsal elements fuse with metatarsal bones to make up the tarsometatarsus or tarsus (Baumel & Witmer 1993).
 The tarsus looks like a lower leg and this impression is furthered by the fact that upper and lower legs are normally hidden in the plumage.
 Tibiotarsus and tarsometatarsus are connected by the intertarsal joint (Fig. 2).

 To keep balance when standing on both legs, the knees are flexed, which puts the knee joint near the center of gravity (Fig. 1).
-The antitrochanter (Fig. 2), a structure unique to birds, forms a joint with the neck of the femur which serves to prevent abduction of the femur and to absorb stresses which would otherwise act on the head of the femur (Hertel and Campbell 2007).
+The antitrochanter (Fig. 2), a structure unique to birds, forms a joint with the trochanter of the femur which serves to prevent abduction of the femur and to absorb stresses which would otherwise act on the head of the femur (Hertel and Campbell 2007).
 The feet are positioned under the center of gravity which results in a stable balance of the body.

 When resting on both legs, the femur is oriented nearly horizontally.
 A further unintended upward movement of the femur is prevented mechanically by the antitrochanter and the ligaments of the hip joint.
 The hip joint is now in a fixed position.
 Because of the high position of the knee, the center of gravity may shift to below the knee.
 This means that the body is suspended at the knee joint, which results in a very stable position that does not need much muscle activity to keep balance.